tashburn/unusual-beliefs/README.md

 - taking things for granted has its benefits. it's impossible to appreciate everything all the time because your attention has limited capacity. chose wisely what and when to appreciate.

-- free will is a constructive illusion
+- free will is a constructive and inescapable illusion

 - most disagreements are really about the definitions of words